Why wetlands are important

 Most people probably would describe a wetland as a small body of open water with cattails on the fringe.
 Lakes and streams are generally not wetlands, but may be bordered by wetlands.
 How then do we know what is and what is not a wetland?

-Since there are many laws today protecting wetlands, it is important to identify wetlands and define their boundaries.
+Since there are many laws today protecting wetlands, it's important to identify wetlands and define their boundaries.
 There are some clues that are helpful in determining wetland or non-wetland areas.

 Water usually determines soil color and influences the vegetation found on a site.
-Therefore, vegetation, soils, and hydrologic (water) factors must all be present in legal identification of a wetland.
+Therefore, vegetation, soils and hydrologic (water) factors must all be present in legal identification of a wetland.
 In undisturbed sites, vegetation is the most easily identifiable criterion and can be useful in wetland observations.
-Soils and hydrologic factors are more complex and are only briefly described in this fact sheet.
+Soils and hydrologic factors are more complex.

 Wetland areas are usually dominated by vegetation that competes well or survives in wet conditions.
 In fact, some plants are almost always found in wetlands!
 These "obligate" wetland plants are good indicators of the existence of a wetland.